RubenAC1999/spring-demo/README.md

-# Task Manager API
+# Company Management API
-Task Manager API to manage employees, tasks and projects.
+Company Management API to manage employees, tasks and projects.

 ## Table of Contents